Latest average timescales for planning, enforcement and householder appeals.

 These are appeals relating to refusal for development associated with a house such as a rear extension or roof alteration, refusal to display an advertisement or sign and refusal for minor commercial development such as ground floor alterations like shop fronts and security shutters.

-These are appeals against an enforcement notice or other formal notice from the local planning authority (LPA) in respect of your property.
+These are appeals against an enforcement notice (including listed building enforcement) or lawful development certificate in respect of your property.